Xyclade/MachineLearning/Readme.md

       }
     }
     else {
       //Extract the email address from the tags.
-If these <> tags are there, there is no () with a name in the From: string in our data email
+      //If these <> tags are there, there is no () with a name in
+      // the From: string in our data email
       .substring(mailAddressStartIndex, mailAddressEndIndex)
       .trim